The Office Superstores

 It’s bad enough that all three have such similar looks, (see our writings on visual identity) but not one has done anything to create a real brand — one that resonates in the mind of the consumer.

-There is nothing unique or special that Staples branding, Office Depot branding or OfficeMax branding has to offer.
-They have failed to create any preference aside from location and/or price.
-There is so little difference in these three super chains that there have been times when I have entered one or the other and I’m not quite sure which one I’m in.
+There is so little difference in these three office Supply Stores that there have been times when I have entered one or the other and I’m not quite sure which one I’m in.

 Where do you shop?

 And speaking of customer loyalty (see our writing on making brand a marketing tool), the big three have all come up with the very inventive idea of rewarding their customers for shopping with them.

 For Staples, there is Staples Rewards, OfficeMax offers MaxPerks and Office Depot branding has Worklife Rewards.
 Furthermore, the benefits are basically the same.

 I currently have the rewards cards for both Staples and Office Depot, and still the only reason I choose one over the other is location and nothing more.
 Another example of how office supply stores are identical.